huggingface/transformers/docs/source/en/model_doc/chameleon.md

 generation, all in a single model.
 It also matches or exceeds the performance of much larger models, including Gemini Pro and GPT-4V, according to human judgments on a new long-form mixed-modal generation evaluation, where either the prompt or outputs contain mixed sequences of both images and text.
-Chameleon marks a significant step forward in a unified modeling of full multimodal documents*
+Chameleon marks a significant step forward in unified modeling of full multimodal documents*

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/model_doc/chameleon_arch.png"
 alt="drawing" width="600"/>

 <small> Chameleon incorporates a vector quantizer module to transform images into discrete tokens.
-That also enables image geenration using an auto-regressive transformer.
+That also enables image generation using an auto-regressive transformer.
 Taken from the <a href="https://arxiv.org/abs/2405.09818v1">original paper.</a> </small>

 This model was contributed by [joaogante](https://huggingface.co/joaogante) and [RaushanTurganbay](https://huggingface.co/RaushanTurganbay).
 The original code can be found [here](https://github.com/facebookresearch/chameleon).